-One could argue that the effect of small-scale topographic obstructions is ignored during shielding factor calculations, if a DEM with a spatial resolution of ~30 m is selected.
-Norton and Vanacker (2009) demonstrated that small topographic obstructions may induce partial shielding from cosmic rays.
-If the distance that cosmic rays penetrate through the topographic anomaly is not significantly higher or even lower than the particle attenuation length, a portion of cosmic rays will travel through the object without any interaction.
+Norton and Vanacker (2009) demonstrated that small topographical obstructions do not necessarily induce shielding from 465 cosmic rays.
+If the distance that cosmic rays penetrate through the topographical anomaly is not significantly higher or even lower than the particle attenuation length, a portion of cosmic rays will travel through the object without any interaction.
 Supposing that this interaction becomes measurable only if this distance is equivalent or larger than the particle attenuation length, measurable topographic shielding only occurs if the largest distance that cosmic rays penetrate trough an obstruction is equivalent to the particle attenuation length (Norton and Vanacker, 2009).
-Assuming an attenuation length of 160 g cm-2, the depth at which 63% of the cosmic rays have been stopped will be 61.5 cm for granite (assumed density: ~2.6 g cm-3; Gosse and Phillips, 2001).
-As recommended here, Norton and Vanacker (2009) advocate the use of elevation data with a larger pixel size (>5m).
+Assuming an attenuation length of 160 g cm-2,

+470 the depth at which 63% of the cosmic rays have been stopped will be 61.5 cm for granite (assumed density: ~2.6 g cm-3; Gosse and Phillips, 2001).
+Norton and Vanacker (2009) recommend avoiding a potential effect on topographic shielding factors by selecting DEMs with larger pixel sizes.
+As a rule of thumb, they propose the use of DEMs with a pixel size of 5 m.
 Quantifying the effect of small-sized topographic anomalies on topographic shielding factors is not possible here.
-This would require the development of a new GIS-based tool that takes the dimensions of topographic obstructions into account.
+This would require the development of a new GIS-based tool that takes the dimensions of topographical obstructions into account.